MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityComponents/minecraftComponent_game_event_movement_tracking.md

 ---
 author: mammerla
-ms.author: v-jillheaden
+ms.author: v-jimseaman
 title: Entity Documentation - minecraft:game_event_movement_tracking
 ms.prod: gaming
 ---

 # Entity Documentation - minecraft:game_event_movement_tracking

-`minecraft:game_event_movement_tracking` allows an entity to emit `entityMove`, `swim` and `flap` game events, depending on the block the entity is moving through.
+`minecraft:game_event_movement_tracking` compels an entity to emit `entityMove`, `swim` and `flap` game events, depending on the block the entity is moving through.
 It is added by default to every mob.
 Add it again to override its behavior.

 ## Parameters